Medicinal cannabis: Information for sponsors and manufacturers

 Reporting side effects

-We strongly encourage sponsors to report any suspected side effects related to medicinal cannabis products.
+We strongly encourage sponsors to report any side effects (adverse events) from medicinal cannabis products.

-The TGA has an important role in monitoring the safety of 'unapproved' products.
+The TGA has an important role in monitoring the safety of therapeutic goods, including 'unapproved' products.
 Reporting side effects and problems helps us to understand the safety of a product.
-We investigate significant safety concerns as part of ensuring product safety in the Australian community.
+We investigate significant safety concerns as part of ensuring product safety in the community.

 Manufacturing standards for medicinal cannabis